 Douglas Fir Trail

-Douglas Fir Trail, a 2.5 km long trail running from Edworthy Park to Cedar Crescent S.W. is currently closed to the public due to safety concerns resulting from structurally compromised bridges which are being removed.
-The lookout remains open and is accessible off Wildwood Drive S.W.
+Douglas Fir Trail, a 2.5 km long trail running from Edworthy Park to Cedar Crescent S.W. with a lookout accessible off Wildwood Drive S.W.

 Bring your binoculars or cameras so that you can see, and digitally capture, Red and White-winged Crossbills, Ruby-crowned and Golden-crowned Kinglets as well as woodpeckers.